Building a Real-Time Barcode QR Code Scanner with Node.js for Desktop and Web

 </html>

-Now we can run the server-side barcode and QR code scanning app using Node.js.
+Now, you can run your server-side barcode and QR code scanning app using Node.js:

 node web.js

-Here is a screenshot from Microsoft Internet Explorer.
+Here is a screenshot from Microsoft Internet Explorer showing the app in action.

 OpenCV Node.js Barcode and QR code for web